 Congratulations - you've become a Singapore Permanent Resident (PR) and you can now enjoy the many benefits that residency comes with.
 Other than taxation and the right to live and enter Singapore without visa restrictions, one of the greatest benefits is that you’re entitled to participate in Singapore’s pension system CPF.
 Once you become a PR, you will automatically have CPF accounts - Ordinary Account (OA), Special Account (SA) and MediSave Account (MA) – opened for you.

-You can immediately start contributing to your CPF accounts through your monthly salary, but note that new Permanent Residents have lower CPF contribution rates in the first two years:
+As a Permanent Resident, you can immediately start contributing to your CPF accounts through your monthly salary, but note that new Permanent Residents have lower CPF contribution rates in the first two years:

 - Year 1: PRs (aged 55 and below) will contribute 5% of their salary, and employers will contribute 4% of their salary into their CPF accounts